 Principle of Least Privilege

-Organizations should implement training and culture in addition to these monitoring technologies to mitigate risk associated with compromised privileged user credentials.
+Organizations should implement training and culture in addition to these monitoring technologies to mitigate risk associated with compromised credentials for privileged user accounts.
 From the receptionist to the CEO, employees should be trained to identifing social engineering tactics.
 Furthermore, organizations should apply the “Principle of Least Privilege” to their employees’ permissions, which allows the least amount of privileges necessary for a user to properly perform their role.

 Cybersecurity threats will continue to advance in 2018, and organizations can no longer rely on a perimeter security approach or a “mote mentality” for securing their data.
 Security now takes a people-centric security approach, where user behavior is analyzed and can be reported and alerted on accordingly – coupled with an educated workforce and you can keep the keys to your kingdom in the hands of the right people.